MTCMarkFranco/AKS-lab/readme.md

 - `Dockerfile`: Specifies the Docker image for the workload container.
 - `azure-storage-pvc.yaml`: Defines the Persistent Volume Claim.
 - `azure-storage-pv.yaml`: Defines the Persistent Volume.
-- `deploy.sh`: Shell script to deploy the AKS cluster and resources.
+- `deploy-install.sh`: Shell script to deploy the AKS cluster and resources.
+- `deploy-test.sh`: Shell script to test the deployment.

 ## Summary